The Michigan DUI Defense Law Firm

 6. Q: What will happen if the officer who pulls me over suspects that I have been driving under the influence?

 A: The officer will ask you to get out of the car and will likely ask you to perform a series of “field sobriety tests.”
 These are standard physical ability measures, and they include:

 - Other tests are frequently given but are not “standardized” field sobriety tests.

 In addition to these tests, some officers typically have a breath-testing device called a PBT or Preliminary Breath Test.
-This device does give a measurement of alcohol through the analysis of the breath but is really more for determining the presence of alcohol.
+This device does give a measurement of alcohol through breath analysis but is more for determining the presence of alcohol.
 The result of the PBT is not typically admissible in MI courts.

-It is very important that if you suffer from any health problems, physical limitations, or eye problems that you disclose them to the officer if you perform the tests and have any trouble.
+If you suffer from any health problems, physical limitations, or eye problems, you must disclose them to the officer if you perform the tests and have any trouble.
 If the police accuse you of failing a sobriety test when you had a limitation contributing to your performance, our Michigan DUI defense law firm can help you.

-A: At that point, you will be told that you are under arrest for driving under the influence.
+A: At that point, the officer will tell you that you are under arrest for driving under the influence.
 You will be arrested, searched for weapons, placed in the back of the officer’s car, and taken to jail or the hospital for further tests.
-At the jail, you will also be booked and held there until you post bail or you are released on your own recognizance without bail.
+The officer will book you for processing and detain you until you post bail or are released on your own recognizance without bail at the jail.
 Once again, as upsetting and as stressful as being arrested is, it is essential that you continue to act courteously and cooperatively with the officer.
 Do not argue, threaten, or become belligerent in any way.
-This type of behavior will only make the experience even more unpleasant for you.
+This behavior will only make the experience even more unpleasant for you.

 8. Q: What is a blood alcohol test?